by Susan Flantzer

 Luis became ill with smallpox in July 1724.
 Louise Élisabeth was his only company because his parents, fearful of the illness, left the Palacio del Buen Retiro in Madrid, Spain.
 Luis’s smallpox was complicated by pneumonia.
 Fourteen-year-old Louise Élisabeth cared for and remained with her seventeen-year-old husband until his death, on August 31, 1724.
 She also contracted smallpox but recovered from the illness.
 Luis’s father Felipe V was again forced to ascend to the Spanish throne because his younger son, the future King Fernando VI, was not yet of legal age.
 Louise Élisabeth, a widow at the age of fourteen, now of no use to the Spanish court and royal family, lost all support and became totally isolated.

-In 1725, when Mariana Victoria of Spain was seven-years-old, it was decided to send her back to Spain.
+In 1725, seven-year-old Mariana Victoria of Spain, the intended bride of King Louis XV of France, was sent back to Spain.
 French Prime Minister Louis Henri, Duke of Bourbon wanted his sister to be King Louis XV’s bride so he would have more influence.
-Because the marriage of Luis I and Louise Élisabeth had not been consummated, Louise Élisabeth was sent back to France.
+Because the marriage of King Luis I of Spain and Louise Élisabeth had not been consummated, Louise Élisabeth was sent back to France.
 Mariana Victoria left Versailles on April 5, 1725, and traveled to the Spanish border where she and Louise Élisabeth were once again exchanged.
 Five months later, 15-year-old Louis XV, King of France married but his bride was 22-year-old Marie Leszczyńska, daughter of Stanislaus I, the deposed King of Poland, not the sister of Louis Henri, Duke of Bourbon.

 Sixteen-year-old Louise-Élisabeth discreetly returned to Paris, arriving on May 23, 1725.
 She lived at the Palais du Luxembourg in Paris, away from the court of King Louis XV, her first cousin once removed.
 Lonely and forgotten, Louise Élisabeth died seventeen years later, on June 16, 1742.
 She was buried in the Church of Saint-Sulpice in Paris but her tomb was desecrated and destroyed during the French Revolution.